wearsunscreen/ninety-nine-elm-problems/README.md

 ## How you can help
 * **Add solutions**.
 Problems 70-99 still need solutions and each problem can have more solutions.
-* Adding a second, third, or fourth solution that is instructive or illustrates a different approach can add to the reader's learning.
+* Add a second, third, or fourth solution that is instructive or illustrates a different approach can add to the reader's learning.
 * Check, correct and clarify problem statements.
 * Check formatting.
 This book follows the standard Elm style and idioms.
 Please use [elm-format](https://github.com/avh4/elm-format) to format code examples.
 * Invite other Elm programmers to review and add to this book.